 The large draws are anything with a heating element (water heater, stove and heater).
 A fire or charcoal grill can cut down on power usage significantly.
 Utilizing a passive solar water heater would also save significant power.

 Here in Colorado, we get about 5 hours of peak charging sunlight per day.
 The onboard panel is 240 watts, so when positioned correctly, and at an average charge rate of 200 watts (clouds, panel efficiency), that’s 1000 watts of charge.
 For fully off-grid trips, the solution requires more solar input.
 All of our campers have the ability to plug in an extra 1600W of solar capacity.
-Let's say we had an extra 600 watt panel with us, so 5 hours at 5500W charge rate is 2750 Wh plus 1000 Wh from on-board solar, that’s 3750 Wh, or all the power that was used, fully recharging the battery.
+Let's say we had an extra 600 watt panel with us, so after charging for 5 hours at approximately 550w, we'd have 2750 Wh plus 1000 Wh from on-board solar, that’s 3750 Wh, or all the power that was used, fully recharging the battery.

 We’ve done our best to prepare the NS-1 for all types of camping, but in extreme circumstances planning is key.
 In freezing temperatures, the battery will have slightly more energy loss when turned off and the camper will consume more power to keep warm.
 We add a self regulated heater to the water system to keep it operational and heavily insulate the camper on every side (bottom included).
 Heating is one of the most energy intensive things for fully electric vehicles.
 Knowing your energy consumption rate and what ability you'll have to recharge (less sunlight in the winter) is going to be key to having a comfortable camping experience.

 In summer months, the sun that is heating your camper is charging your camper.
 This allows you to run A/C to keep yourself cool.